velodrome-finance/relay/README.md

 **At any time, a normal veNFT can be withdrawn from its' deposited (m)veNFT, as long as it has *not* been deposited within the same epoch**.

-### What if Keepers compound using less-than-optimal routes to extract value?
+### What if Keepers provide less-than-optimal routes to extract value?
-Trust in this scenario is given to the Velodrome team, whose responsibility is to add and remove trusted keepers.
-The Velodrome teams' best interest is in the protocol and the team's reputation is at stake.
-Keepers will be actively monitored by the Velodrome Team to ensure they behave as intended, and will be removed immediately if needed.
+The routes provided by the keepers are only used if they're better than the routes provided by the CompoundOptimizer.

 ### Can I trust the Admin in sweeping tokens?
 The intention of sweep is solely to allow pulling of low liquidity tokens earned by the (m)veNFT, to prevent compounding the tokens with high slippage.
 The admin can revoke their own access if desired.